LoisRP/java-ilpv4-connector-docs/tutorials/peering-ilp-over-http.md

 ## Considerations

-In order to create an actual Interledger peering relationship, you would need to determine the financial details of the relationship beforehand.
-This includes:
+In order to create an actual Interledger peering relationship, you must determine the financial details of the relationship beforehand.
+These details include:

 * Will this account be settled?
 If so, determine the `settle_threshold` and `settle_to` values \(this will affect how you want to limit what you owe the peer\).
-* The amount credit to extend to your peer.
+* The amount of credit to extend to your peer.
 This will be the `min_balance` value.
 * The currency unit you will use to denominate the account relationship.
 This guide will use `USD` in all examples.
 * See [Account Configuration]() for more details.